Drew Waters Player Props: Royals vs. Rockies

 Rockies Pitching Rankings (2022)

-- The pitching staff for the Rockies had a collective 7.5 K/9 last season, the second-worst in the league.
+- The Rockies pitching staff ranked 29th in MLB with a collective 7.5 strikeouts per nine innings last season.

-- The Rockies had the last-ranked team ERA among all league pitching staffs (5.08).
+- The Rockies' 5.08 team ERA ranked last across all league pitching staffs.

 - Rockies pitchers combined to surrender 184 total home runs last year (1.1 per game).
 That ranked 21st in baseball.

-- Anderson (0-0) takes the mound for the Rockies in his fourth start of the season.
-He has a 1.31 ERA in 20 2/3 innings pitched, with 10 strikeouts.
+- The Rockies are sending Gomber (4-4) to the mound for his 12th start of the season.
+He is 4-4 with a 7.00 ERA and 34 strikeouts through 54 2/3 innings pitched.

-- The righty's last time out was on Sunday against the New York Mets, when he went five innings, surrendering one earned run while allowing four hits.
+- The left-hander's last time out came on Sunday against the New York Mets, when he went four innings, surrendering six earned runs while giving up eight hits.

-- The 35-year-old has put up an ERA of 1.31, with 4.4 strikeouts per nine innings, in five games this season.
-Opponents have a .208 batting average against him.
+- The 29-year-old has put up an ERA of 7.00, with 5.7 strikeouts per nine innings, in 11 games this season.
+Opponents have a .291 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.